Diseases

 • Muscle or body aches

-• Some people may experience vomiting and diarrhea, but this is more common in children than adults.
+• Some people may experience vomiting and diarrhea, but these are more common in children than adults.

-• Treatment: As a viral infection, antibiotics are not an effective form of treatment.
+Flu is a viral infection, and antibiotics are not an effective form of treatment.
 However, antibiotics may be useful in treating secondary bacterial infections that can result from or occur with the flu.
-Most treatment for flu is symptomatic though doctors may prescribe an antiviral if caught early.
+Treatment for flu is usually focused on symptoms, but your doctor may prescribe an antiviral if the illness is caught early.

 Measles